say no to fur

 - Remember – animal industries are designed to maximise profits – always at the expense of the animal’s welfare and comfort, and always at the expense of their lives.

-A disturbing new undercover expose of rabbit fur farms on two different continents shows that rabbit slaughter is always cruel.
+A disturbing undercover expose of rabbit fur farms on two different continents shows that rabbit slaughter is always cruel.
 The video, narrated by actor Gillian Anderson, shows rabbits kicking and screaming during slaughter.
 After the skin is ripped from the rabbits’ bodies, it is sold to designers such as Giorgio Armani – who uses rabbit fur in his new designs.

 The undercover investigations of rabbit fur farms in China and France revealed pitiful living conditions for rabbits, who are confined to tiny wire cages before they are slaughtered.
 In the video footage workers at the Chinese farm pull rabbits out of cages by their ears and shock the screaming animals on the head with a handheld electrical device, often multiple times.
 Rabbits with slit throats can be seen twitching and shaking, with their eyes wide open, before they die.
-Armani now sells fur, including rabbit fur coats for babies and children.

 Milan winter fashion week